Eurasianism: Emergence

 In October 1925 a congress was held in Prague with the intention of creating a seminar.
 One of the participants was Vladimir Nikolaevich Ilyin (1890-1974), a philosopher, theologian and composer from Kyiv and not related to Ivan A. Ilyin who has been presented in the literature by various authors as belonging to the group.

 Several members of the Eurasianists were affected by the Soviet provocational TREST operation, which had set up a fake meeting of Eurasianists in Russia that was attended by the Eurasianist leader P.N.
-Savitsky in 1926 (an earlier series of trips were also made two years earlier by Eurasianist member P. Arapov).
+Savitsky in 1926 (Eurasianist member P. Arapov made a series of trips two years earlier).
 The uncovering of the TREST as a Soviet provocation caused a serious morale blow to the Eurasianists and discredited their public image.

-In the late 1920s, Eurasianists polarized and became divided in to two groups, the left Eurasianists, who were becoming increasingly pro-Soviet and pro-communist and the classic right Eurasianists, who remained staunchly anti-communist and anti-Soviet.
+In the late 1920s, Eurasianists polarized and became divided in to two groups: the left Eurasianists, who were becoming increasingly pro-Soviet and pro-communist and the classic right Eurasianists, who remained staunchly anti-communist and anti-Soviet.
 After the emergence of "left Eurasianism" in Paris, where some of the movement's leaders became pro-Soviet, Trubetzkoy who was a staunch anti-communist heavily criticised them and eventually broke with the Eurasianist movement.
 The Eurasianists faded quickly from the Russian émigré community.

 By 1929, the Eurasianists had ceased publishing their periodical.
 Several organizations similar in spirit to the Eurasianists sprung up in the émigré community at around the same time, such as the pro-Monarchist Mladorossi and the Smenovekhovtsi.

 During the mid-1930s, representatives of the Eurasianist movement who had settled in the Soviet Union were suppressed during the Stalinist purges and Eurasianist émigrés had mostly scattered throughout Europe.
 By 1938, all organized Eurasianist movement had ceased to exist.